mparchment/salsabil-io/src/content/blog/hadith.md

 ---
 title: 'Studying Hadith'
 description: "The following is a guide to studying hadith and its sciences.
-I compiled this through readings reccomended by Sh.
+I compiled this through readings recommended by Sh.
 Salman Nasir, Sh.
-Elias Hsain, and others.
+Elias Hsain, Sh.
+Walid Patel, and Mufti Muntasir Zaman.
 It is based on the original curriculum written by al-Asiri."
 pubDate: 'Nov 10 2024'
 heroImage: '/azhar.jpeg'
 ---